Chinedu6/printf/README.md

-# printf project by Chinedu Oguegbu and
+# printf project by Chinedu Oguegbu and Egberongbe Amir.
-Egberongbe Amir